Wellness Center In West Garfield Park Takes On Wounds Underlying Chicago's Violence

 “It’s definitely life-saving,” Rocquemore said.

-The center, which gets funds from the Cook County health system, said it’s already provided services to thousands.
+The center, which gets funds from the Cook County health system, said it’s already provided services to thousands since it opened at 4133 west Madison last August.